bruvin-sky/atk.ObtuseClues/README.md

 # CHANGELOG

-Click to expand each tab of changelog
-Contains vague, but still mildly spoilery changelog below for the basegame and DLC - Do not read before completing the game!
+This changelog contains intentionally vague, but still mild spoilers below for the basegame and DLC - Do not expand the tabs before completing the game!

 <details>
   <summary>Basegame changes</summary>